Gardens to visit in Carmarthenshire

 On B4300 at Gelli Aur, Carmarthen, Carmarthenshire.

 90-acre country park with a 17th-century deer park and 18th-century parkland with trees; 10-acre Victorian arboretum; home in grounds not open.

 Restored Victorian garden in the castle.
 Roses, shrubs, lawns, raised walk.

 Off the B4310 at Middleton Hall, Llanarthne, Carmarthenshire.

 An educational facility for research, sustainability and conservation.
 The centrepiece of the garden is the Great Glasshouse-the largest single-span glasshouse in the world at 328-ft (100m) long and 164-ft (50m) wide.
 17,000 herbaceous plants run parallel to the wall of the 200-year-old double-walled garden.
 A restaurant and shop are on the premises.

 On the B4300 from Llanarthne, Carmarthenshire.
 National Trust.

-Early 1800's banqueting hall on estate.
-Views over Tywi valley.
+Early 1800's banqueting hall with views over the Tywi valley.